Preview these maps to become familiar with Vizcaya before your visit:

 Photography and Video

-Photography and video for personal enjoyment is encouraged at Vizcaya Museum and Gardens.
-However, in order to preserve the experience and ambiance of the Museum and to protect the collection, visitors are required to comply with the following rules regarding photography and video.
+In order to preserve the experience and ambiance of the Museum and to protect the collection, visitors are required to comply with the following rules regarding personal vs. snapshot photography and video.

 Non-flash photography and video recording are permitted throughout the Museum and gardens for personal use by means of phones, hand-held cameras and tablet devices.
 Please be considerate of others when taking photos.
 The use of tripods, monopods, and selfie sticks is not permitted for personal photography in the Main House.
 Drones are not allowed at Vizcaya.
 For the safety and convenience of all guests, group photos must be taken outside of the Main House.

 Use of this photography and video on personal social media sites is welcome, and we invite you to tag us on Facebook: VizcayaMiami, Twitter: @VizcayaMuseum, Instagram: @Vizcaya_Miami